YuanhaoZhu/Interactive-Lab-Hub/Lab 2/README.md

 **Take a video of your PiClock.**

 [video of my piclock (correspond to code in "my_clock.py")](https://youtu.be/gfHftGkF8F8)

+Note: The animation of hourglass shows color on the screen, but it was not captured by my phone's camera.
+It looks like all white in the video.
+The actual color looks exactly the same as the gif I showed above.

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.